Updated June 2, 2026

 How to Cross the Credibility Gap?

 Answer: The credibility gap is the distance between the expertise an executive actually possesses and the external recognition that expertise commands in the market.
-Crossing it requires three parallel efforts: publishing in outlets with independent editorial validation (which signals to buyers, journalists, and AI systems that a third party has assessed and endorsed your expertise), building consistent LinkedIn visibility among the 65 million decision-makers on the platform, and ensuring your content answers the specific questions your buyers are asking AI tools — since 40% of B2B buyers now start vendor research with AI systems (6sense, 2025).
-Executives who close this gap systematically report 3x inbound opportunity growth within 12 months, per Phantom IQ client data.
+Crossing it requires three parallel efforts: publishing in outlets with independent editorial validation (which signals to buyers, journalists, and AI systems that a third party has assessed and endorsed your expertise), building consistent LinkedIn visibility among the roughly 65 million decision-makers on the platform, and ensuring your content answers the specific questions your buyers are asking AI tools — as many B2B buyers now rely on AI to synthesize their needs and validate vendor shortlists (6sense, 2025).
+Executives who close this gap systematically often see meaningful inbound opportunity growth over time.

 The credibility gap is one of the most frustrating realities in B2B business development.
 An executive with 20 years of deep domain expertise — genuine insight that would be transformative for the right buyer — is routinely passed over in favor of a competitor whose expertise is more visible, more frequently cited, and more easily verifiable.
 The gap is not about quality of knowledge.
 It is about the infrastructure of proof.
 Buyers, journalists, and AI systems cannot evaluate what they cannot find.